Distribution of Cell Area in Bounded Poisson Voronoi Tessellations with Application to Secure Local Connectivity

-The numerical calculation of the mean and the variance of the cell size close to the boundary and the corner of the quadrant involves the size of void areas which are tedious to express in closed-form.
-In Fig.~\ref{fig:Grid}, we have simulated the contour plots for the mean and the standard deviation of cell size for a grid of seeds close to the corner of the quadrant.
+The numerical calculation of the mean and the variance of the cell area for seeds located close to the boundary and the corner of the quadrant involves very bulky integrals without getting any new insights.
+In Fig.~\ref{fig:Grid}, we have simulated the contour plots for the mean and the standard deviation of cell area for a grid of seeds close to the corner of the quadrant.
 The coordinates of the seed $S_0$ are $\left(i\Delta x,j\Delta y\right)$, where $\Delta x\!=\!\Delta y\!=\!
 0.3$ and $i=0,1,\ldots, 10, j=0,1,\ldots, 10$.
-As expected, the mean and the variance of the cell size are maximized when the seed is located close to the boundary and also close to the corner of the quadrant.
-In addition, we see in Fig.~\ref{fig:GridMean} that the mean cell size converges quickly to unity as we move towards the bulk.
+As expected, the mean and the variance of the cell area are maximized when the seed is located close to the boundary and also close to the corner of the quadrant.
+In addition, we see in Fig.~\ref{fig:GridMean} that the mean cell area converges quickly to unity as we move towards the bulk.